EmreG22867/jinja-npc-prompt-generator/README.md

 The file `data/examples.json` contains three examples:

-1. Mira, a suspicious alchemist;
+1. Mira, a suspicious alchemist
-2. Torren, a tired city guard;
+2. Torren, a tired city guard
-3. Elda, a cheerful village baker.
+3. Elda, a cheerful village baker

 Each example uses different optional fields and output settings to demonstrate why a templating engine is useful.